 Ingrid Brown received her Bachelor of Science degree in Psychology from Iona College, and has over 22 years of experience in medical education.
 She came to Einstein in 2006 after 16 years as administrative manager in the Department of Surgery at Weill-Cornell Medical College.
 In her current role, she has implemented new initiatives to enhance the efficient and effective daily operational function of the Office of Instructional Support Services (Teaching Office), which serves faculty and medical students in the delivery of the medical education program in years 1 and 2.
 She also serves as the Executive Chief Proctor for NBME exam procedures at Einstein and oversees the maintenance of the students’ online calendar.

 Dr. William Burton earned his masters degree in Social and Community Psychology from the University of Louisville, and his doctoral degree in Environmental Psychology from the City University of New York.
 Joining the Einstein faculty in 1994, Dr. Burton was appointed as Assistant Professor in the Department of Family and Social Medicine in 1999, and Associate Professor in 2010.
-As Associate Director in the Office of Educational Resources, he maintains and updates the computerized systems used for curriculum evaluation and performs the necessary data analyses for presentation of these data to stakeholders.
+As Director in the Office of Educational Resources, he maintains and updates the computerized systems used for curriculum evaluation and performs the necessary data analyses for presentation of these data to stakeholders.
 In addition to teaching in the first-year Preventive Medicine course, Dr. Burton conducts numerous faculty development workshops on such topics as survey methodology, data management, effective teaching skills, and classroom assessment techniques.
 He also provides assistance to both faculty and students in the preparation of research projects and grants.

 Dr. Christina Coyle received her medical degree from SUNY-Downstate Medical Center in 1988 and completed her residency training in Internal Medicine at Bronx Municipal Hospital Center and her fellowship in Infectious Diseases at Montefiore Medical Center.
 She joined the Einstein faculty upon completion of her fellowship in 1995, and has held a series of progressively responsible positions both at Jacobi Medical Center, where she directs the Parasitology Clinic and serves as Clinical Director for Infectious Disease, and at Einstein, where she directs the Parasitology and Global Medicine course.
 Dr. Coyle has served as Assistant Dean for Faculty Development since 2007, and has overseen the expansion of that program to include a wide range of offerings that address skills development for medical educators, career management, and mentoring.
 Dr. Coyle oversees the organization of the annual Minority and Women Faculty Career Development Day and the annual Davidoff Education Day.